Image

 APLN 2025: First Virtual Plenary

 Six 1.5-hour virtual convenings for APLN members will share insights on sector developments and make connections across the value chain.
-The first virtual plenary will report out from the Chemicals of Concern Policy Summit to share report-outs from the discussions, featured insights, and next steps for the development of the Guidelines for Chemicals of Concern.
+The first virtual plenary will report out from the Chemicals of Concern Policy Summit to share insights from the discussions and next steps for the development of a Global & National Policy Framework on Chemicals of Concern -- the Guidelines for Chemicals of Concern focused on plastic alternatives and non-plastic substitutes.

 08-05-2025 08-14-2025